HFF-Git/LcsNodes-Book/Book-Text.md

 ### *User defined maps*
 <a id="markdown-*user-defined-maps*" name="*user-defined-maps*"></a>

 In addition to the runtime maps for node, ports, and events, the LCS runtime offers a user map for the firmware to use.
-This storage area is simply an unstructured array and the size depends on the capability of the node hardware.
-There are routines to manage this area.
+This storage area is simply an unstructured array and the size depends on the capability of the node hardware NVM storage size.
+The area is the remaining storage available in the NVM chip array.

 // ??? **note** explain the concept and purpose ...